TobiasHallen/CS3012-Assignment-1/README.md

 # CS3012 Assignment 1

-Provide a Solution to the Common Ancestor Problem
+Providing a Solution to the Lowest Common Ancestor Problem